marixel/jina-vault/ATP.md

 STARTI [Q] Where does ATP originate?
 ENDI
   - STARTI [A] ATP is autotrophic in nature and is produced by the body after taking in raw materials.
 ENDI

-STARTI [Q] How does ATP release energy?
-ENDI
+Q: How does ATP release energy?
-  - STARTI [A] ATP releases energy by breaking its high-energy bonds, leading to the formation of ADP and inorganic phosphate.
-ENDI
+A: ATP releases energy by breaking its high-energy bonds, leading to the formation of ADP and inorganic phosphate.

-STARTI [Q] What happens when an extra phosphate is added to ADP?
-ENDI
+Q: What happens when an extra phosphate is added to ADP?
-  - STARTI [A] it may become an inorganic phosphate ENDI
+A: it may become an inorganic phosphate